Verse-V2/versemarketmvp/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## The Graph Integration

+This project uses [The Graph](https://thegraph.com/) to fetch data from the Polymarket subgraph.
+To access this data, you need to:

+1. Sign up for an account on [The Graph](https://thegraph.com/studio/)
+2. Create an API key in your account dashboard
+3. Add the API key to your `.env.local` file as `NEXT_PUBLIC_GRAPH_API_KEY`

+The subgraph provides market price history and other market data that powers the charts and market displays in the application.

 ## Deploy on Vercel